 New research shows that measuring proteins in the blood may predict both health and lifespan.
 The research was published in Nature Medicine with support from a grant from Cure Alzheimer’s Fund.
-Tony Wyss-Coray, PH.D. and a team of scientists have used advances in protein profiling technology to measure thousands of proteins in the plasma throughout the human lifespan in order to evaluate the profiles associated with healthy aging and with disease.
+Tony Wyss-Coray, PH.D. and a team of scientists have used advances in protein profiling technology to measure thousands of proteins in the plasma at points across the human lifespan in order to determine what profiles are associated with healthy aging and with disease.

-Using a technology called SOMAmer the researcher team measured the levels of nearly 3,000 different plasma proteins from more than 4,000 healthy individuals age 18 – 95.
-As a key part of the study, the team identified 373 proteins in the blood that consistently changed throughout the lifespan of both mice and humans.
-Through machine learning techniques, evaluation of these proteins accurately predicted the biological age of the participants in the study.
-The technology predicted that some individuals were younger than their true chronological age and these individuals were found to be healthier, both cognitively and physically, than subjects who had a different protein profile.
-The authors hope that this proteomic clock could be applied to identify individuals at risk for disease.
+Using a technology called SOMAmer the researcher team measured the levels of nearly 3,000 different plasma proteins from more than 4,000 healthy individuals ages 18 – 95.
+As a key part of the study, the team identified 373 proteins in the blood that showed consistent changes with age across the lifespan of both mice and humans.
+Using machine learning techniques, this protein change data was used to train an artificial intelligence tool to predict biological age based on a sample donor’s protein profile.
+In validation testing, the tool predicted a biological age that was younger than a person’s chronological age for individuals who were indeed healthier both cognitively and physically than individuals of the same chronological age but for whom the tool predicted a correct or older biological age.
+The authors hope that this proteomic clock may someday be used to identify individuals at risk for disease.